pankajshivhare0279/CPL-Lab/README.md

 # CPL-Lab: C Programming Lab Assignments

-This repository contains a collection of C programs created for the Computer Programming and Logic (CPL) lab.
+This repository contains a collection of C programs created for the Computer Programming Language (CPL) lab.
 These assignments cover fundamental concepts of the C programming language, from basic arithmetic to searching algorithms.

 ## Lab Assignments